3 Types of Pink Eye: Symptoms & Treatment

 - Antiviral medications to fight the viral infection (such as herpes) or anti-inflammatories for other types to reduce redness and discomfort

 A doctor may recommend some additional treatments to reduce the symptoms of allergic pink eye.
-If you have any more questions regarding pink eye and the symptoms and treatment, contact Orchard Park Optometry today.
+If you have any more questions regarding pink eye and the symptoms and treatment, contact Orchard Park Optometry in Kelowna today.
 Dr. Mat Broschak is the proud owner of Orchard Park Optometry and is available to discuss this condition with you.
 Book an appointment with him by calling 250-762-2090 or contact us online.